devleaks/emitpy-docs/docs/emitpy/Utilities/Graph.md

 Vertices and Edges have additional properties like the `usage` property that list one or more use of the vertex or edge.

+While graph entities remain custom classes in Emitpy, each contain a networkx Graph representation that is used to find routes.
 ## Route

 A Route is a list of segments (Edges) to go from a source vertex to a destination vertex.